 The Commission acknowledges the adoption of a tracking system adopted in D.22-02-025.
-In that decision, the Commission directed Utilities to require "biomethane producers to track volumetric injections into pipelines through the Midwest Renewable Energy Tracking System (M-RETS)," a proprietary webbased platform that tracks Renewable Energy Certificates and Renewable Thermal Certificates, "or another platform identified in the Standard Biomethane Procurement Methodology workshop.
-318 With respect to the use of M-RETS, in D.20-12-022, Wild Tree asserts that because "California does not participate in this system for compliance markets" California will not use M-RETS "to determine compliance nor verification for the voluntary [Renewable Natural Gas] Tariff program."319 The Commission finds that use of a contractual obligation may provide the best assurance of compliance until the M-RETS or any tracking system is broadly used.
-Hence, the Commission concludes it should require documentation of contractual obligation.
-Accordingly, the Staff Proposal is revised to require documentation of the seller's contractual obligation to provide all environmental attributes to the buyer.
+In that decision, the Commission directed Utilities to require "biomethane producers to track volumetric injections into pipelines through the Midwest Renewable Energy Tracking System (M-RETS)," a proprietary webbased platform that tracks Renewable Energy Certificates and Renewable Thermal Certificates, "or another platform identified in the Standard Biomethane Procurement Methodology workshop.387 With respect to the use of M-RETS, in

-317 Sierra Club Opening Comments to April 6, 2021 Ruling at 4-5.
+386 Sierra Club Opening Comments to April 6, 2021 Ruling at 4-5.